 The grouping of social activities into a hierarchy of essential and non-essential categories by the state is not value neutral.
 In all countries, it is expected that state policy will be guided by science, embodied in committees of researchers and health professionals.
-However, if political action can be informed by the objective analysis of empirical data and theoretical modelling, it would be a category error to see this as a necessary and complete transposition of all values to be considered for the community.
-The definition of essential and non-essential activities is a political decision, which is both value-laden and normative in scope, and needs to consider values outside the scientific enterprise, including those of religious communities.[viii]
+It would be a category error, however, to see scientific analysis, even with economic input, as a full and complete transposition of all values to be considered for the community.
+The definition of essential and non-essential activities is a political decision, which is both value-laden and normative in scope, and needs to consider values outside the scientific and economic enterprises, especially those values embodied in religious communities.[ix]

 Fair treatment for all religious traditions